STRUGGLING WITH YOUR OUTBOUND SALES PROCESS?

 - Put together an effective outbound sale prospecting strategy in place with transparency and accountability.

 Quick Case Study: An $8M software company in Torrance, California, targeted professional engineering and architecture firms worldwide.
 They primarily sold their software, support, and training with an inside sales team scattered across the country.
-They didn’t need Connect 5000’s help in setting up sales meetings for their sales team.
+They didn’t need Connect 5000’s help in setting up sales meetings with their sales team.
 The challenge was that they had too many leads per month.
 They received an average of 1,200 leads per month and couldn’t keep up.
 A great problem to have.
 The company was in the midst of moving offices which consumed the CEO’s time.
-He asked me to come aboard as the Acting Director of Sales.
+He asked us to come aboard as the Acting Director of Sales.
 The sales team didn’t have any sales processes or systems in place to handle all these leads.
-For example, we posed as a secret shopper and filled out their “Contact Us” form.
-We did this multiple times and it took 3 to 7 business days for reps to get back with us.
+For example, we posed as secret shopper and filled out their “Contact Us” form.
+We did this multiple times and it took 3 to 7 business days for reps to get back to us.
 That’s an eternity for an inbound lead.

 When it comes to following up on inbound leads, sometimes you won’t reach the prospect on the first attempt.
 Connect 5000 put together a systematic plan to follow up on the leads with a variety of phone calls and emails.
 The reps didn’t have voicemail or talking points in place.
 They were simply winging it.
 The follow-up emails and days apart to attempt to reach the prospect were inconsistent across the board.
 A few months later, after some coaching and structure were put in place, every qualified inbound lead was responded to in less than a day.
 The sales team struggled internally with asking qualifying questions once they caught a prospect live.
 We put a talk track together to help the reps better qualify the leads and move them through the sales pipeline.

-Another Quick Case Study: A $3.2M background screening company in the greater Kansas City metro targeted churches, non-profits and small to mid-sized companies nationwide.
+Another Quick Case Study: A $3.2M background screening company in the greater Kansas City metro targeted churches, non-profits, and small to mid-sized companies nationwide.
 They primarily sold their service and support with an inside sales team and had tremendous success the past 5 years, averaging 24% growth, year over year.
-In the process, they had landed a few $200,000/year clients.
+In the process, they landed a few $200,000/year clients.
 One of the realities of sales is that no client stays with you forever.
 Sales reps have to constantly fill their funnel with new prospects day in and day out.
-As you can guess, the company lost both large clients after a year and realized they needed the plan to go primarily after large companies who spend 5 to 6 figures a year in background checks.
+As you can guess, the company lost both large clients after a year and realized they needed the plan to go primarily after large companies that spend 5 to 6 figures a year in background checks.
 Their sales process was inconsistent and varied from each rep on how to penetrate large companies.